SharkCagey/SharkCage/project_overview.md

 * __CageConfiguratorForm__: Lets the user configure applications to be run inside Shark Cage.
 The following options are available:
   * Application (mandatory): Path to the application to be started inside the Shark Cage.
   * Option to restrict returning from secure desktop to the exit button on the `CageLabeler` (if not checked the desktop will also close once all applications on it are closed).
 This option exists because there can be compatibility issues with some programs (e.g. Internet Explorer) where checking for the running program is not possible and the secure desktop would close immediately after opening.
   * Secondary application: Sometimes it is useful to have an auxiliary program running besides the main application.
-This option currently only supports `Keepass`.
+This option currently supports `Keepass`.
   * Picture token (mandatory) for identifying the Shark Cage instance when run (picture is also displayed inside the secure desktop by the `CageLabeler`).
-This can either be from the users storage or directly captured by a connectec webcam.
+This can either be from the users storage or directly captured by a connected webcam.
   * Name of configuration (mandatory).
 This name is used for the name of the config file and displayed by the `CageChooser`.

 ## CageManager